 - “This product may have intoxicating effects.
 Do not drive while under the influence of marijuana.”

 While these warnings are sufficient for general purposes, they do not address the specific concerns about products liability for CHS.
-Marijuana businesses should be warning all customers about the risk of CHS associated with cannabis use to protect themselves from future lawsuits.
-Thus, it is imperative that marijuana businesses protect themselves by posting a sign in retail space and by inserting a warning sheet in every exit package.
+Marijuana businesses should warn customers about the risk of CHS associated with cannabis use in order to protect against future lawsuits.
+It is imperative that they safeguard themselves by posting signs in retail spaces and including a warning sheet in every exit package.

 Please contact Christopher Young to discuss minimizing your risk of being named a defendant in a future class action products liability lawsuit.